⟨ quikchaos ⟩

 I'm quik - network engineer, video gamer, science junkie and tool builder (dh81 on GitLab).
 I've been around the internet since the late 90s under the handle quikchaos (previously QuiK_ChaoS), mostly lurking in gaming communities, Gentoo forums, photography, and graphic design before shifting back into networking, infrastructure, and system programming.

 These days I am learning to develop open-source tools - currently in Rust, but not married to any one language.
-The SDR projects below are the main focus right now; secure voice network engineering and cybersecurity tooling are next.
-As of Feb 9th 2026, this work is AI-assisted via Claude Opus as a pair-programming partner - from architecture through implementation and testing (vast disclaimers and thorough changelogs).
+The SDR projects below are the main focus right now, alongside Deadband - a persistent-universe space strategy game built on a Rust world engine with a Godot 4.6 client.
+Secure voice network engineering is next.

 I also contribute to QX9, a research group exploring decentralized systems and applied signal intelligence geared toward reliable public safety communications (see Other Projects below).